MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/enable-disable-dns-dynamic-registration.md

 ### DHCP Client service

 > [!IMPORTANT]
 > This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
-For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:
+For more information, see [how to back up and restore the registry in Windows](https://support.microsoft.com/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692).
-[322756](https://support.microsoft.com/help/322756) How to back up and restore the registry in Windows

 The DHCP Client service performs DNS updates for network adapters regardless of whether the adapter is configured by using DHCP or by using manual or static methods.
 This section describes how to enable and disable the following lookup registrations: